If you’re creating art in a digital medium, having a digital drawing app is a must.

 Because Procreate was one of the earliest drawing apps, some of their major innovations — like Gestures — have been widely adopted by other apps that you’ll see on this list.

-For added convenience, you can also export and import PSD files.
+If all of that wasn't enough, you can also export and import PSD files.
 Overall, Procreate is a great mobile workflow for the iPad Pro that lets you draw, animate, and even use 3D models.
-If you want a leg up, check out our Procreate tips article.
+If you want a leg up in the app, check out our Procreate tips article.

 Coolest features